samcowing/Sam-Cowign-Project-1-Checkers/README.md

 - Saving previous game wins/losses
 - Mobile friendly
 - Dark or light modes
+- Modal for ending game instead of alert

 5. Credits
 Thank you to my General Assembly classmates, especially the fellow checkers game creators, and an expecially big thanks to our class instructor Joshua, who I may have been stuck at just moving the pieces without.